SWEN90009-2024/SC-BlueRing/README.md

 - For sprint3, during the client meeting, we have taken [notes](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/meetings/Client%20Meetings/05-03%20Meeting.md), and had a further [analysis of future plan](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/tests/usability%20test/low%20fidelity/Usability%20Test%20-%20feedbacks-actions.pdf).
 - For sprint3, we have written the [Sprint Review](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/agile%20ceremonies/Sprint-3%20review.md) and [Sprint 3 Retrospective](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/agile%20ceremonies/Sprint-3%20retrospective.md) for sprint3 and the future sprint review will be update in this file as well.
 - For sprint3, we have renamed all meeting notes in [meetings](https://github.com/SWEN90009-2024/SC-BlueRing/tree/main/docs/meetings) to present them in a clear time sequential order.
+- For sprint3, we have changed [Roles and Responsibilities](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/Roles%20and%20Responsibilities.md), Mingchong Li is our new Scrum Master.
+- For sprint3, we met with our client to do usability testing and recorded [Usability Test Video](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/tests/usability%20test/low%20fidelity/Usability%20Test%20Video.mp4).
 - For sprint3, We have conducted a typo check and corrected errors in all the documents that have been uploaded.
-- For sprint3, we have changed [Roles and Responsibilities](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/Roles%20and%20Responsibilities.md), Mingchong Li is our new Scrum Master.
-- For sprint3, we met with our client to do usability testing and recorded [Usability Test Video](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/tests/usability%20test/low%20fidelity/Usability%20Test%20Video.mp4)

 ## Changelogs for sprint2